The

 Upgrade to the latest Version

-You will find the latest version of CryptoFilter in the Download Area
+You will find the latest version of CryptoFilter in the Download Center

 setup_cryptofilter_??.exe searches for a previously installed CryptoFilter and updates only the executable files.
 The settings, which are stored in cryptofilter.ini and *.dat, are not touched.